drocheam/optrace/docs/source/usage/image.rst

 With large rendering times, even small speed-up amounts add up significantly:

-* Setting the raytracer option :python:`RT.no_pol` skips the calculation of the light polarization, note that depending on the geometry the polarization direction can have an influence of the amount of light transmission at different surfaces.
+* Setting the raytracer option :python:`RT.no_pol` skips the calculation of the light polarization.
+Note that depending on the geometry the polarization direction can have an influence of the amount of light transmission at different surfaces.
 It is advised to experiment beforehand, if the parameter seems to have any effect on the image.
-  Depending on the geometry :python:`no_pol=True` can lead to a speed-up of 10-30%.
+  Depending on the geometry, :python:`no_pol=True` can lead to a speed-up of 10-30%.
 * Prefer inbuilt surface types to data or function surfaces
 * try to limit the light through the geometry to rays hitting all lenses.
 For instance:
-    - Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed in a later stage.
+    - Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed at a later stage.
     - Orienting the ray direction cone of the source towards the setup, therefore maximizing rays hitting all lenses.
-See the ``arizona_eye_model.py`` example on how this could be done.
+See the :ref:`example_arizona_eye_model` example on how this could be done.

 Saving and Loading a RenderImage
 ___________________________________________